On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Related Work

 Table~\ref{relatedwork} compares the distinctive features of our study and previous studies.
-Among the 10 studies focusing on non-hybrid Partitioning operator, all of them were performed by black-box transformations, which suggests that this operator requires no retraining or fine-tuning.
-Among the 25 Early Exit studies, 2 studies were performed in a black box manner, which shows that it is feasible to perform Early Exiting without retraining or fine-tuning.
+Among the ten studies focusing on Non-Hybrid Partitioning operators, all of them were performed by black-box transformations, which suggests that this operator requires no retraining or fine-tuning.
+Among the 25 Early Exit studies, two studies were performed in a black-box manner, which shows that it is feasible to perform Early Exiting without retraining or fine-tuning.
 Among 21 Quantization studies, the majority of them (16) were performed in a black-box manner, indicating that this approach is more commonly used.
-In terms of hardware setup, 4 of the previous studies consider simulated setup, indicating that it is feasible to consider this kind of setup for testing the operator's performance.
-In terms of MEC tiers, only 2 studies consider all 3 MEC tiers, suggesting that this area of research is relatively less explored.
-In terms of MEC tiers, Inference Latency Approach, and Range of Inputs, no study considers sequential inference of a range of inputs (with varying sizes) in an Edge AI setup (MEC tiers), which was explored in our study.
+In terms of hardware setup, four of the previous studies consider simulated setup, indicating that it is feasible to consider this kind of setup for testing the operator's performance.
+In terms of Mobile, Edge, and Cloud tiers, only two studies consider all three tiers, suggesting that this area of research is relatively less explored.
+In terms of Mobile, Edge, and Cloud tiers, ILA, and RoI, no study considers sequential inference of a range of inputs (with varying sizes) in an Edge AI setup (Mobile, Edge, and Cloud tiers), which was explored in our study.
 In terms of input data, the majority of studies (64) consider image data, indicating that this type of data is more commonly used for the mentioned operators.